 To me, it seems that the iPad is meant for aviation use.

-You, as a student pilot, even if you are flying for your private pilot license, must enjoy the ease of an iPad.
+As a student pilot, even if you are flying for your private pilot license, you must enjoy the ease of an iPad.

 The iPad you own will be a huge stress reliever for you inside the cockpit.